Unleash the Potential of Long Semantic IDs for Generative Recommendation: Methodology

 \subsection{Efficient Inference via Holistic Scoring}

-During inference, we employ a \textit{holistic candidate scoring} strategy~\cite{jegou2010product} to perform exact retrieval over the entire item pool $\mathcal{I}$.
-Unlike traditional dense retrieval that requires heavy dot-products for every candidate~\cite{kang2018self, sun2019bert4rec}, our approach decouples probability computation from item scoring, executing in two efficient vectorized steps:
+During inference, we employ a holistic candidate scoring strategy~\cite{jegou2010product} to perform exact retrieval over the entire item pool $\mathcal{I}$.
+Bypassing the heavy candidate-wise dot-products inherent in traditional dense retrieval~\cite{kang2018self, sun2019bert4rec}, our approach decouples probability computation from item scoring via two efficient vectorized steps: